Subwoofer Installation Guide

 Subwoofers come in a variety of sizes and shapes.
 The most common type is an unpowered, component subwoofer.
 This subwoofer lacks a built-in amplifier as a power source, so you will need to hook it to an external amp to draw current.
 (Some subs have built-in power supplies.
 See page 3).
 Also, while some subwoofers can be used without a separate box in space-saving free-air installations, most require a strong enclosure to operate properly.

 The most basic element of component subwoofer installation is a snap.
 Mount your component subwoofer to an appropriate enclosure by connecting the leads to the terminal cup, and using mounting screws.
 It shouldn't take more than a few minutes.
 You'll then run the wiring to a nearby amplifier.
 You'll have choices of how you wire your sub.
 You can wire in parallel for maximum output, or series for a higher-impedance, multiple woofer setup.

 You should be able to mount your subwoofer in a ready-made enclosure in just a few minutes.

-Ready-made subwoofers are a fast, easy way to achieve better bass.
-The manufacturer already has built the box and installed an appropriate speaker.
+Ready-made subwoofers are the easiest way to get better bass, because the manufacturer has already built the box and installed an appropriate speaker.
 Some ready-made enclosures have as many as three subs in them.
 You pick the style and size you like, and match it to your amplifier, your available space, and the rest of your system.

 In sedans, ready-made, non-amplified subwoofers usually go in the trunk.
 If you're feeding it adequate power, the bass it produces will be strong enough to penetrate through the back seat.
 Just connect the speaker wires from the amplifier and secure the enclosure with straps or brackets.
-Make sure you don't limit access to your spare tire, or cut through the gas tank or brake line if you drill holes for brackets.
+Make sure you're not blocking access to your spare tire and, if you drill holes for the brackets, work carefully and be sure you're not cutting through the gas tank or a brake line.

 This enclosure from JL Audio comes with the sub already mounted.